KIM-HANJOO/main_hydrogen/README.md

 1. with adding 's = np.random.normal(mu, np.abs(sigma),1000)',
 able to check the sign of the parameter 's'

+---
+problem arises when the scale value (st_week) is shown to be a negative value. st_week is made at previous lines, with random sampling code 'beta.rvs(alpha, beta, loc, scale, num)'

+adjusted code by adding while-loop until st_week is not negative. with the alpha, beta, loc, scale values given, have to aware that there are chances of the random sampled values to be negative.

 ## facing problems

 at facility '판매 및 숙박'